 Otero Sensei

-Kazue Otero is a new teacher at Japan-America Society of Washington DC, but she has taught Japanese language to international students in Japan for 10 years before relocating to the U.S. Ms. Otero offers introduction and beginner courses.
+Kazue Otero has been teaching Japanese at the Japan-America Society of Washington DC since 2022.
+She has taught Japanese language to international students in Japan for 10 years before relocating to the U.S. Ms. Otero offers introduction and beginner courses.

 Ms. Otero speaks mostly in Japanese in classes.
 She believes students acquire foreign languages best in an environment where the language primarily spoken.
 She encourages students to use Japanese as much as possible.
 She includes lots of pair / small group work and role-playing activities so that students can communicate with each other and with the teacher.